mkatlihan/_bliss_c/README.md

 ### Memory Usage

-Memory usage scales approximately as O(n²) for dense graphs and O(n + m) for sparse graphs, where n is vertices and m is edges.
+Memory usage scales approximately as O(nï¿½) for dense graphs and O(n + m) for sparse graphs, where n is vertices and m is edges.

 ## Implementation Details